 $125concession ?
 Prices above are for departures between 1 April 2018 - 31 March 2019

 Welcome to the Barossa

-Travel in a small coach and enjoy a food & wine journey to South Australia’s premium wine region, the Barossa.
+Travel in a small coach and enjoy a food & wine journey to South Australia’s premium vineyard region on our Barossa wine tour.
 Take time to sample some of its finest wines and gourmet food that makes this wine region so special.
 You will enjoy a Barossa gourmet lunch.
-Visit 3 cellar doors including the multi-tourism award winning Pindarie, which feels more like an Australian Homestead than a cellar door.
+Visit 3 cellar doors including the multitourism award winning Pindarie, which feels more like an Australian Homestead than a cellar door.

 Travel through Adelaide northwards to the world renowned Barossa wine region.
 Enjoy the change of scenery as you make your way into the vineyards of South Australia’s premium wine region.

 The first stop is TeAro Estate, located in the main street of Williamstown in a heritage listed 1850’s barn.
 In the intimate Tasting Room, you will be treated to morning tea sourced from the local bakery and wine tastings while hearing stories from 4 generations of family vignerons.

 Maggie Beer’s Farm Shop